c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_epiqc.rst

 As part of epiQC pipeline, four different metrics are computed from a single `BigWig`_ file.

 #. `BigWigInfo`_ tool prints out information about a BigWig file.
 This tool is used to perform the initial quality check on signal tracks.
-#. `ChromImpute`_ processing step imputes signal tracks for the given chromosome (currently only chr1 is supported).
-These imputed files are then used by epiQC to compute two other metrics.
+#. `ChromImpute`_ processing step imputes signal tracks for the given chromosome (currently only chr1 is supported, but it is sufficient to accurately detect issues in signal files).
 #. `Signal to Noise`_ step of the epiQC pipeline processes the signal to noise measurement by calculating the proportion of signal in top bins.
 #.
 This is followed by heatmap creation from the correlation matrix obtained via the epiGenomic Efficient Correlator (`epiGeEC`_) tool by comparing only the user samples.